-Of course, this isn't necessarily restricted to US States, as it can apply to the states and provinces of other countries as well.
+Of course, this isn't necessarily restricted to US States, as it can apply to the states, provinces, and other subdivisions of other countries as well.

 - When DC Comics doesn't want to bother pinpointing a real location, Gotham City is located in the state of Gotham and Metropolis is located in New Troy.